akmonengine/volt/README.md

 world.RemoveEntity(entityId)
 ```
 ## Searching for an entity
-- Knowing an entity by its name only allows to search its identifier:
+- Knowing an entity by its name, you can get its identifier:
 ```go
 entityId := world.SearchEntity("entityName")
 ```